gudngli/ABS-Polar/README.md

 + `u250000` - the upper bound of the quantized output alphabet size is $\mu=250000$
 + `n1024` - the code length is $n = 1024$

+### implementation

+Since the ABS polar codes are special cases of the ABS+ polar codes, the decoding algorithm of ABS+ polar codes can also be used to decode the ABS polar codes.
+In this version, we only call the decoding function of the ABS+ polar codes, and we put the original ABS decoder separately in file `abs_interfaces.h`.

 ## Simulation Results

 We set the upper bound of the quantized output alphabet size to be $\mu=250000$ in the code construction algorithm to obtain the simulation results in our paper.
 However, running the code construction algorithm with $\mu=250000$ takes up to more than one month on a personal computer.
 In our simulations, we used a server with 128 threads to reduce the running time to several hours.

-To enable you to reproduce the simulation results in our article, we uploaded some construction files in a recent update; see the folder `consfile`.

-Below we show the comparison between the performance of ABS polar codes and standard polar codes over binary-input AWGN channels.
+Below we show the comparison between the performance of ABS+ polar codes, ABS polar codes and standard polar codes over binary-input AWGN channels.

 In the figures below, "ST" refers to standard polar codes, "ABS" refers to ABS polar codes, and "ABS+" refers to ABS+ polar codes.